 Being a SAHM is hard, but so is being married.

 If your marriage is grueling, back-breaking, or emotionally painful or draining, it doesn’t have to be that way!
 Anything worth doing requires time, effort, focus, and attention.
 So why should marriage be any different.

-The first step to turning your marriage around is to watch this quick video on how to Mend Your Marriage.
-Renowned marriage expert Brad Bowning makes his living saving and repairing marriages just like mine, and yours can be next!
+The first step to turning your marriage around is to watch this quick video on the 7 Steps to Fixing Your Marriage.
+Renowned marriage expert Mort Fertel makes his living saving and repairing marriages just like mine, and yours can be next!

 Ready to get your marriage back on track, go from good to great, or even save it from divorce?
-CLICK HERE to watch Brad’s free video now on how to mend your marriage.
+CLICK HERE to watch Mort’s free video now on how to mend your marriage.